Sunset provision: Colonial and early state legislatures

-Sunset provisions were a frequent legislative tool used by the colonial and early state legislatures but would decrease in popularity as the legislatures institutionalized.
+Sunset provisions were a frequent legislative tool used by the colonial and early state legislatures but would decrease in popularity as the legislatures were institutionalized.

 Federal level

 In American federal law parlance, legislation that renews an expired mandate is a reauthorization act or extension act.
 Extensive political wrangling often precedes reauthorizations of controversial laws or agencies.
 High-profile examples in American law include: